Biden says he will impose new sanctions on Myanmar leaders over coup

 Demonstrators have filled city streets in Myanmar, demanding that the military restore civilian leadership and release more than 150 political detainees.
 The protests have continued despite the threat that authorities might use military force to clear the crowds.

-On Sunday, demonstrators in Yangon massed near the iconic Sule Pagoda, the site of major pro-democracy uprisings in previous decades, defied the military by holding up three fingers in a gesture of resistance popularized by the “Hunger Games” series.
+On Sunday, demonstrators in Yangon massed near the iconic Sule Pagoda, the site of major pro-democracy uprisings in previous decades, and defied the military by holding up three fingers in a gesture of resistance popularized by the “Hunger Games” series.

 In response to the protests, the military has banned gatherings of more than five people and implemented a curfew from 8 p.m. to 4 p.m. in Yangon and Mandalay, the country’s two biggest cities.
 The military also banned the use of Facebook, Twitter and Instagram for citizens “until further notice.”